KelCodesStuff/KelCodesStuff/README.md

 ### Hello, I'm Kel 👋🏼

-Software Quality Architect specializing in the design and scaling of test automation frameworks and infrastructure for mobile and web platforms in SaaS/Cloud environments.
-Leads the adoption of TDD/BDD methodologies to drive engineering efficiency.
-Expert in leveraging telemetry to define strategies that accelerate release cycles and decrease critical production issues by over 40%.
+Software Architect specializing in the design and scaling of test automation infrastructure for mobile and web platforms in SaaS/Cloud environments.
+Collaborates with DevOps and Development teams to integrate quality gates into CI/CD pipelines and shift testing left to accelerate release velocity.
+Leads the cross-functional adoption of TDD/BDD methodologies to align engineering workflows and improve code maintainability.
+Expert in leveraging telemetry to define data-driven strategies that reduce critical production issues by over 40%.

-Active contributor to open-source mobile projects, delivering enhancements to Unit/UI test suites and core logic fixes.
+Active contributor to open-source mobile projects, delivering enhancements to Unit/UI testing and core logic fixes.

 # Skills